MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 ![Step card with Next Step and Go Back buttons](media/step-card-basic.PNG "Step card with Next Step and Go Back buttons")

 > [!NOTE]
-> The preceding screen shot shows the first step of Example Guide, the guide created for the preview release of Dynamics 365 Guides.
+> The preceding screen shot shows the first step of Example Guide, the guide created for the preview release of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
 In Example Guide, the first step provides an overview of the tasks included in the guide.

 In addition to the **Next Step** and **Go Back** buttons, the Step card includes a number of different buttons and UI elements to help you take various actions.